Arc Labs · Learn

 3. 5.39 minConcept Drift: Dual-Signal DetectionCentroid distance alone is noisy.
 Relation overlap alone is sparse.
 Together, they reliably separate entity evolution from semantic shift.

-4. 5.410 minScaling to 1B Memories: Index TiersSQLite-vec at 100K. pgvector HNSW at 100M.
-Sharded indexes at 1B+.
-The four-tier ladder and where each rung breaks.
+4. 5.410 minScaling to 1B Memories: Index TiersOne shard at 100K.
+Multiple thread-per-core shards on one node to 100M.
+A multi-node sharded cluster beyond.
+Brain's scaling ladder and where each rung breaks.

 5. 5.58 minThe Background Worker: 7 Maintenance JobsDecay, consolidation, drift scan, consistency check, embedding refresh, garbage collect, snapshot.
 The maintenance loop that keeps memory healthy.